-Moreover, the results in Columns (2) to (4) further support the earlier findings in Table 4 that the substitution effect only takes place for real activities earnings management that are achieved through overproduction (RM_PROD) and reducing discretionary exspenses ($RM_DISCEXP$).
+Moreover, the results in Columns (2) to (4) further support the earlier findings in Table 4 that the substitution effect only takes place for real activities earnings management that are achieved through overproduction ( $RM\PROD$ ) and reducing discretionary exspenses ( $RM\DISCEXP$ ).
 In contrast, we do not find evidence of a substitution effect between discretionary accruals and sales manipulation.
-In fact, we document that coefficient a_2 turns out to be positive (value = 0.004) but insignificant, when RM_CFO is the dependent variable.
-In other words, we do not find evidence of a substitution effect between accruals earnings management and sales manipulation.
+In fact, we document that coefficient $a_7$ turns out to be positive (value = 0.017) and statistically significant at the 5% level in Column (2), when $RM\CFO$ is the dependent variable.
+In other words, we do find evidence of a complementary effect (rather than substitution effect) between accruals earnings management and sales manipulation, i.e. they can take place concurrently.